 Notification of Supervised PSEE Test Results: Candidates who pass their supervised in-person PSEE tests are “referred” by the Public Service Commission to the hiring departments or agencies to which they applied, where they are placed in a “pool” from which interviewees are selected.
 Results appear on candidate profiles no sooner than mid- to late December.
 Cut-off scores vary to reach the interview pool for different departments and agencies.

 Interviews: Notification of an interview by a department or agency may involve two steps: an email indicating that you have been selected for a future interview, and a second email explaining logistics and providing basics on the interview structure.
 Initial notification may occur as early as mid-January, with actual interviews starting late January or early February.
 However, it is likely that nothing may be communicated to you until significantly later.
-Interviews are behaviour-based and assess psychological “competencies” related to the job, not knowledge.
+Interviews are behaviour-based and assess psychological “competencies” related to the job, not knowledge except in certain specialized recruitment programs.

 Follow-up Checks: Depending on job requirements, candidates have to undergo some combination of official language evaluation, medical evaluation, security clearance and behaviour-based reference check.
 You are contacted to set up language-testing and medicals.
 You are not contacted about security checking and only about references if a list of referees was not submitted earlier in the competition.